-Operating revenues were \$50.9 million for the 2020 fiscal year.
-This was a decrease of \$917,325 or 1.8% from the previous fiscal year.
+Operating revenues were \$48.3 million for the 2021 fiscal year.
+This was a decrease of \$2,584,714 or 5.1% from the previous fiscal year.
 The following is a brief summary of the significant changes:

-- Student tuition and fee revenues, after scholarship allowances, were \$34.2 million in 2020, compared to \$36.1 million in 2019, an overall decrease of 5.2%.
-The tuition and fees decrease was attributed to a decrease in enrollment numbers especially among the nonresident students. - Grants and contracts (federal, state and local, and nongovernmental) overall increased 26.8% or \$1.8 million. - Auxiliary enterprise revenues of the University decreased a combined total of 10.2% in the areas of Athletics, Assessment, Parking Services, Residential Life and Student Health Services. - Sales and services of educational departments increased by \$22,818 or 2.4% from the previous year.
+- Student tuition and fee revenues, after scholarship allowances, were \$33.2 million in 2021, compared to \$34.2 million in 2020, an overall decrease of 2.7%.
+The tuition and fees decrease was attributed to a decrease in enrollment numbers especially among the nonresident students. - Grants and contracts (federal, state and local, and nongovernmental) overall increased 2.4% or \$201,079. - Auxiliary enterprise revenues of the University decreased a combined total of \$2.1 million or 29.2% in the areas of Athletics, Assessment, Parking Services, Residential Life and Student Health Services. - Sales and services of educational departments increased by \$251,282 or 25.9% from the previous year.

-Total nonoperating revenues remained consistent with the previous year from \$44.4 million to \$44.2 million in 2020.
+Total nonoperating revenues increased significantly from the previous year from \$44.3 million to \$56.5 million in 2021.
 The following is a brief summary of the significant changes:

-- State appropriations increased 6.3% to \$33.6 million from \$31.6 million. - Investment earnings decreased from \$816,713 in 2019 to \$457,128 in 2020 due to the decreased amount of unspent bond proceeds. - Other Federal grants and contracts increased \$1,407,631 or 3.6% from the prior year primarily due to CARES Act funding for student aid. - Capital appropriations/gifts decreased \$1.6 million primarily due to a private capital gift received in the prior year.
+- State appropriations decreased 2.6% to \$32.7 million from \$33.6 million. - Investment earnings decreased from \$457,128 in 2020 to \$66,099 in 2021. - Other Federal grants and contracts increased \$13,389,556 or 176.3% from the prior year due to one-time CARES Act and American Rescue Plan (ARP) direct federal funding for student aid and institutional purposes.
+The university also received indirect federal funding from the state and county through the Strengthening People and Revitalizing Kansas (SPARK) funding.

-In summary, total revenues, nonoperating revenues, and other revenues increased by \$5.7 million for a total of \$96.2 million.
+In summary, total operating revenues, nonoperating revenues, and other revenues increased by \$9.5 million for a total of \$104.7 million.
 The composition of these revenues is displayed in the following graph: